andertavares/berkeleyRL3/README.md

 Write a value iteration agent in`ValueIterationAgent`, which has been partially specified for you in `valueIterationAgents.py`.
 Your value iteration agent is an offline planner, not a reinforcement learning agent, and so the relevant training option is the number of iterations of value iteration it should run (option -i) in its initial planning phase.
 ValueIterationAgent takes an MDP on construction and runs value iteration for the specified number of iterations before the constructor returns.

-Value iteration computes k-step estimates of the optimal values, V_k.
-In addition to running value iteration, implement the following methods for ValueIterationAgent using V_k.
+Value iteration computes k-step estimates of the optimal values, $V_k$.
+In addition to running value iteration, implement the following methods for ValueIterationAgent using $V_k$.

 * `computeActionFromValues(state)` computes the best action according to the value function given by self.values.
 * `computeQValueFromValues(state, action)` returns the Q-value of the (state, action) pair given by the value function given by self.values.

 These quantities are all displayed in the GUI: values are numbers in squares, Q-values are numbers in square quarters, and policies are arrows out from each square.

-*Important:* Use the "batch" version of value iteration where each vector V_k is computed from a fixed vector V_{k-1} (like in lecture), not the "online" version where one single weight vector is updated in place.
+*Important:* Use the "batch" version of value iteration where each vector $V_k$ is computed from a fixed vector $V_{k-1}$ (like in lecture), not the "online" version where one single weight vector is updated in place.
 This means that when a state's value is updated in iteration k based on the values of its successor states, the successor state values used in the value update computation should be those from iteration k-1 (even if some of the successor states had already been updated in iteration k).
 The difference is discussed in Sutton & Barto in the 6th paragraph of chapter 4.1.

-*Note:* A policy synthesized from values of depth k (which reflect the next k rewards) will actually reflect the next k+1 rewards (i.e. you return π_{k+1}).
-Similarly, the Q-values will also reflect one more reward than the values (i.e. you return Q_{k+1}).
+*Note:* A policy synthesized from values of depth k (which reflect the next k rewards) will actually reflect the next k+1 rewards (i.e. you return $π_{k+1}$).
+Similarly, the Q-values will also reflect one more reward than the values (i.e. you return $Q_{k+1}$).

-You should return the synthesized policy π_{k+1}.
+You should return the synthesized policy $π_{k+1}$.

 *Hint:* Use the `util.Counter` class in `util.py`, which is a dictionary with a default value of zero.
 Methods such as `totalCount` should simplify your code.
 However, be careful with `argMax`: the actual argmax you want may be a key not in the counter!